thealpha07/thealpha07/README.md

 ## Konichiwa!!
 Adarsh Sadanand Here

-### Who am I:  A Student, Developer and Noob.
+### Eternally a Student, mostly a Developer and part time Gamer.

-- 😄 Pronouns: He/Him
+- 😄 Happy to help and learn.
-- 🌱 I’m currently learning things that are interesting 🤣
+- 🌱 I’m currently learning about stuff that are I felt are nteresting 🤣
-- 🥅 2021 plans: Work on more projects
+- 🥅 2024 plans: Couple self projets to be completed
-- 🔭 I’m currently an Engineering Student
+- 🔭 Currently a Product Engineer at a Fintech.
-- ⚡ Fun fact: I love reading Stories and Cycling
+- ⚡ Fun fact: I love reading all kind of Stories and Cycling

 <h3>- 🛠️ Languages and Technology :</h3>